‘Young And The Restless’ Spoilers For Feb. 27 To Mar. 3: Ransom, Love Triangles

 Hostage Crisis

 Lauren (Tracey E. Bregman) agreed to pay the ransom to have his son back.
 The Young and the Restless spoilers indicate she might need to take desperate measures to ensure her son’s safety.
-When she receives the call demand a ransom, she will do what it takes to get his baby boy back.
+When she receives the call demanding a ransom, she will do what it takes to get his baby boy back.

 Even if Paul (Doug Davidson) wants to call the cops, Lauren wants to make sure that her son will not be harmed.
 Calling the police force to their aid is a sure way to put her child in danger.
 The Young and the Restless spoilers suggest Lauren would try to scrape all her funds to give the kidnappers what they want.
 The clock is ticking and making the wrong decision would put her son in danger.